Food labels can be an essential tool for diabetes meal planning. Here's what to look for when comparing food labels.By Mayo Clinic Staff

 When you're looking at food labels, start with the list of ingredients.

 - Keep an eye out for heart-healthy ingredients, such as whole-wheat flour, soy and oats.
 Monounsaturated fats — such as olive, canola or peanut oils — promote heart health, too.

 - Avoid unhealthy ingredients, such as hydrogenated or partially hydrogenated oil.

 Keep in mind that ingredients are listed in descending order by weight.
 The main (heaviest) ingredient is listed first, followed by other ingredients used in decreasing amounts.

 If your meal plan is based on carbohydrate counting, food labels become an essential tool.

 - No sugar added, but not necessarily no carbohydrates.
 The same caveat applies to products sporting a "no sugar added" label.
-Although these foods don't contain high-sugar ingredients and no sugar is added during processing or packaging, foods without added sugar may still be high in carbohydrates.
+These foods don't contain high-sugar ingredients, and no sugar is added during processing or packaging, but they may still be high in carbohydrates.

 - Sugar alcohols contain carbohydrates and calories, too.
 Likewise, products that contain sugar alcohols — such as sorbitol, xylitol and mannitol — aren't necessarily low in carbohydrates or calories.

 Per gram, fat has more than twice the calories of carbohydrates or protein.
 If you're trying to lose weight, fat-free foods might sound like just the ticket.
 But don't be fooled by "fat-free" food labels.